alecthibodeau/nona-ai/README.md

 # Nona AI

-🚨 ***Due to an unexpected API change Nona AI's prompt interface is currently unavailable.
-Hopefully this will be sorted out soon.*** 🚨
+🚨 ***Gemini Nano is an experiment which frequently has unexpected breaking changes to its API.
+Because of these changes Nona AI's prompt interface may not work optimally at all times.
+For instance, as of this writing on December 20, 2024 a prompt which contains numerical digits in its text (i.e. "What's 2 + 2?") will likely cause an error, but a prompt such as "What's two plus two" or "What's two + two?" will likely return a coherent result.
+I'm working to stay on top of these developments.*** 🚨

 ## A registration-free user interface for Google Gemini Nano that also works offline